ibrahimmohamed77/ibrahimmohamed77/README.md

 <p>
 I'm a Full Stack Developer with a strong passion for creating visually appealing and user-friendly websites.
 </p>
 -⚡Hello, my name is Ibrahim Mohamed Radi.
-I’m a third-year student at the Egyptian E-Learning University (EELU), Faculty of Computers and Information, majoring in Information Technology.
+I’m a Senior Student student at the Egyptian E-Learning University (EELU), Faculty of Computers and Information, majoring in Information Technology.

 -👨‍💻I'm very passionate about the field of programming..